-The Eastern Archipelago teachers consist of one Mustard Seed site leader and 12 TransformNation interns who serve children at three local schools: a Mustard Seed school and two partner's schools.
+The Eastern Archipelago teachers consists of one Mustard Seed site leader and 12 TransformNation interns who serve children at three local schools: a Mustard Seed school and two partner schools.

-Rasi, a MSI's site leader, was one of Mustard Seed's children at Seeds of Hope Children's Home.
-He received scholarship from Mustard Seed, and after graduating from university he was assigned a teaching position.
-Through the years, his leadership ability were recognized and he was promoted to principal.
+Rasi, MSI's site leader, was one of Mustard Seed's children at Seeds of Hope Children's Home.
+He received a scholarship from Mustard Seed and after graduating from university he was first assigned to a teaching position.
+Through the years, his leadership ability was recognized, and thus he was promoted to principal position.

 The TfN interns serving at two local schools are Kashi (assigned as school principal), Tirta, Paul, Harta, Constance, Raymond, Alicia, Leland, Tabitha, James, and John.
 Anthony, another TfN student, is assisting Rasi at Mustard Seed's school.